Get Approved for up to $35,000 in 3 minutes

 The various ways you can file your taxes electronically are too numerous to mention.
 Don’t be overwhelmed, though, because we’ve done the research for you when it comes to free tax software.

 Of course, you can reference the CRA website for online help.
-Just make sure whichever tax software you choose, it qualifies for Netfile, the online tax filing system in Canada.
+Just make sure whichever tax software you choose qualifies for Netfile, the online tax filing system in Canada.
 There are plenty of resources available if you need guidance.

 If you’re looking for a challenge, and want to do your taxes the old fashioned way (hard copy paper version), paper T1 returns can be filed to the following addresses.

-As we stated earlier, the due date for filing your taxes this year are:
+As we stated earlier, the filing dates for your taxes this year are:

 • On or before June 15 for the self-employed